bmorris3/arcesetc/docs/paper.md

 coefficients, for a star of the closest available spectral type to the one requested.

-At present, the stellar spectral types included in the ``arcesetc`` library span from late F to early M stars on the main sequence, a variety of M giants, and one each of an O, B, and Wolf-Rayet star.
+At present, the 79 stellar spectral types included in the ``arcesetc`` library span from mid F to mid M stars on the main sequence, a variety of M giants, a handful of O and B, and and a white dwarf and a Wolf-Rayet star.
 Contributions from the community are welcome to expand the library to include other spectral types.

 ``arcesetc`` was built from the Astropy package-template, and thus includes self-building documentation and continuous integration [@astropy:2018].